DimoDimchev/DimoDimchev/README.md

 I am a **hardworking person** that is very interested in the world of IT and has a goal of becoming a software developer!
 Right now I am in high school and also attend a software development academy.
 I also enjoy solving problems on LeetCode and working on side projects in my free time.
 You can check out all of my work, including tasks from SoftUni in the **Repositories** section

   Technologies I've used:
+  - 💻  Python
+  - 💻  Django
-  - 💻  Python, Django, PostgreSQL
+  - 💻  PostgreSQL
+  - 💻  JavaScript
-  - 💻  JavaScript, Firebase
+  - 💻  Firebase
   - 💻  HTML, CSS

   <a href="https://github.com/DimoDimchev">